kohler/johnkimble/README.md

     tags.
 Defaults to `TITLE Feedback Board`, where `TITLE` is the `title` configuration option.

+* `password` (string)

+    Course password.
+Set this to enable “probation” (control- or option-clicking on a location in the feedback board will put that student on probation and hide their questions and feedback for one minute).
+Only users who know the password can put students on probation.

 #### Capacity options

 * `capacity` (integer, default: 1000)